thomaskwscott/kaspar/README.md

  entries for each broker and the partitions to be fetched from that broker.
 This RDD is partitioned so that each entry will run as it's own task.
  2. Spark schedules each task to a worker colocated with a broker.
 Spark's preferredLocation features are used to guide this scheduling however this is not garunteed.
-For this reason, the first thing this task does is check the broker id from the Kafka broker's configuration against the the broker id associated with the task.
-If these do not match the task is failed and will be rescheduled by Spark
+For this reason, the first thing this task does is check executor's host name against the kafka partition's ISR host list (This does not have to be leader as Kaspar can satisfy it's read requirements from replicas.
+If the executor host is not in the ISR list then the task is failed and will be rescheduled by Spark until it finds an appropriate host to execute on.
- 3. If the broker ids match then the task will read the data directly from disk (using a method similar to Kafka's dumpLogSegments command) and return a RDD containing the message values.
+ 3. Once the above is satisfied, the task will read the data directly from disk (using a method similar to Kafka's dumpLogSegments command) and return a RDD containing the message values.
  4. From here on in Spark can do the rest, possibly  adding a schema and running SparkSQL?